-- Students will develop their understanding of the sociological perspective
+- develop their understanding of the sociological perspective and "sociological imagination"

-- Students will be introduced to four areas of study which illustrate the relationship between private troubles and public problems
+- understand and discuss four areas of study which illustrate the relationship between private troubles and public problems.

-- Students will understand how sociological perspectives have to adapt to contemporary changes in national and global society and culture
+- understand how sociological perspectives have adapted to contemporary changes in national and global society and culture.

-- Students will have the ability to critically analyse and evaluate core sociological ideas
+- critically analyse and evaluate core sociological ideas.

-- Students will demonstrate the ability to understand, summarise and critically assess sociological work
+- demonstrate the ability to understand, summarise and critically assess sociological work.

 |Graduate Attributes and Skills

 ||One hour tutorials over ten weeks and starting in Week 2

 |Course organiser||Dr Karen Gregory